mezidia/hotel-booking/README.md

 - Update hotel info and prices(for hotel admins only)

 ### Admins can
-- Ban users or hotels;
+- Change permissions for users or hotels;
 - Content moderation;
 - Users support.